gsuberland/autoregistering-cpp-factory/README.md

 This was written with the intent of using it on Arduino.
 I don't know if the `std::map` implementation ends up being too chonky for smaller devices (e.g. Uno), but it should be small enough for your average ESP8266 or ESP32 device.

-One feature you might want to be aware of is that, by default, when compiled for Arduino, an assertion failure will occur if you try to call `Factory<>::Create(name, ...)` with a name/key that does not exist in the map.
+One feature you might want to be aware of is that, by default, when compiled for Arduino, an assertion failure will occur if you try to call `Factory<>::Create(key, ...)` with a key that does not exist in the map.
 I prefer being liberal with my use of `assert()` as it helps me catch bugs that would otherwise slip by me or be hard to debug, e.g. a random null pointer dereference due to an unchecked return value somewhere.
 If you would prefer to turn this off, define `FACTORY_NO_ARDUINO_ASSERT` before including the header.
 You do not need to worry about this on non-Arduino targets - the assert is only switched on for Arduino.

 ## Reference